kiba/Writings/atg/dramatis_personae.md

 ## John Swift

-First made his fortune during the hey-days of the dot-com boom, raking in million of dollars in the Bitpal Mafia.
+First made his fortune during the hey-days of the dot-com boom, raking in million of dollars in the Bitpal Mafia, before leveraging it into a fortune, making him one of the richest man in the world.
 He faithfully invest in his friend's companies, Eli Berkovitz, an Israeli-American entrepreneur and industrialist.

 * DOB: March 12, 1975.
 * Gender: Male

 ## Eli Berkovitz

 An Israeli-American industrialist and entrepreneur whose business interest lie in solar energy, electric cars, and space cargo delivery.
 Self-taught aerospace engineer with master degrees in both physics and economic, he not only understood business, but also the engineering side as well.
+His dream is to colonize Mars and set humanity on a sustainable energy future.

 * DOB: July 13, 1970.
 * Gender: Male